envire/envire.github.io/docs/core_events.md

   ``flush()`` is called, neither the added- nor the removed-event is processed.

 * The ``GraphItemEventDispatcher<T>`` is a special dispatcher that is used to receive typed item events.
-The item-added- and item-removed-events do not distinguish between different item types.
-If

-### GraphEventDispatcher
+To receive only item events for a certain item type, the user should derive from ``GraphItemEventDispatcher<T>`` where ``T`` is the item type that he cares about.

+## Tree Events
+The ``TreeView`` does not use the above event system.
+Instead it provides simple events using boost signals.